 Practice.
 Collection of material about rituals and holidays.

 Topic 9 Final lesson.
 Practice.
-Crossword "Through the pages of your favorite fairy tales", Musical quiz "Guess the melody".
-Contests of riddles, proverbs and sayings.
+Crossword “Through the pages of your favorite fairy tales”, Musical quiz “Guess the melody”.
+Competitions of riddles, proverbs and sayings.
 Testing.

 Topic 10 Educational work.
 Theory.
 Conversations with students.Practice.
 Excursions.
 Holidays, matinees, concerts.
-Participation in competitions, festivals.
+Participation in competitions and festivals.

 Methodological support